rodalg/rodag.github.io/members.md

   - Undegrad student at CIDC-UNAM.
 She has been working on exploring the incidence of determinate growth in Cactoideae species.

 ## Former
-* Yuleimi Corín Pacheco Blancas
+* **Yuleimi Corín Pacheco Blancas**
-    * Graduated on Dec 2022.
+    * _Graduated on Dec 2022_.
+Corin's project was mainly focused on characterizing _Echinopsis mirabilis_ as a model species for Cactaceae, specifically for developmental and molecular studies.
-* Ramsés Uriel Albarrán Hernández
+* **Ramsés Uriel Albarrán Hernández**
-    * Graduated on May 2021
+    * _Graduated on May 2021_.
+Ramsés's project was focused on the phylogenetical analysis of the PLETHORA transcription factors, and their possible involvement in Cactaceae root determinate growth.